Deferred Maintenance is Unsustainable

 Those Facility Managers who remain in the industry have plenty of work on their plates.
 In fact, 55 percent of these managers report being either largely or very reactive in their responsibilities.
 Reacting to unplanned items and events costs managers 228 hours every year.
 Another problem area that Facility Managers face is occupant complaints, which 49 percent of managers state costs them between two and four hours each day.
 Over the course of 250 workdays a year, that figure amounts to a staggering 500-1,000 hours consumed in resolving complaints.

-With the right technology solution, the specter of unplanned maintenance may be reduced or even eliminated.
+With the right technology solution, unplanned maintenance can be reduced or even eliminated.
 Also, by focusing strategically on the systems most critical to a facility’s long-term health, organizations can chart a clear step-by-step path out of deferred maintenance and into a world of predictive maintenance.

-Contact your AAF Flanders representative to see how the insights from intelligent monitoring technology, including TCO Diagnostic® and Sensor360®, can improve operational outcomes.
+Contact your AAF Flanders representative to see how the insights from intelligent monitoring technology and data tools, including TCO Diagnostic® and Sensor360®, can improve operational outcomes and lead to predictive maintenance.
 Click here to learn more about Sensor360.